Harry0786/TEPOS/point_of_scale/PAYMENT_BREAKDOWN_IMPLEMENTATION.md

 - Payment modes are case-insensitive (converted to lowercase)
 - Unknown payment modes are categorized as "Other"
 - The breakdown automatically updates when new orders are added
 - Empty payment modes (count = 0) are hidden from display
+- Clean, simple display showing only payment mode names and amounts
+- Color-coded indicators help quickly identify payment modes